Shrewsbury and Telford Hospital NHS Trust

+History

 As with many Trusts operating over multiple sites it has long been under pressure to concentrate services on fewer sites.
 In 2012, general and vascular surgery was successfully centralised at the Royal Shrewsbury Hospital.
 In 2014, consultant obstetrics and inpatients paediatrics was centralised at the Princess Royal Hospital.
 In November 2017 it was agreed that emergency services at Princess Royal Hospital should be downgraded and moved to Royal Shrewsbury Hospital.
 A large-scale programme of hospital reconfiguration in Shropshire called FutureFit has been in progress since 2013.
 In March 2018, the Department of Health and Social Care gave the go-ahead to more than £300 million worth of funding for the transformation of Shrewsbury and Telford Hospital NHS Trust.
 The plans went out to public consultation in May 2018.
 In January 2019 the plans to convert the accident and emergency department in Telford into an urgent care centre and turn the hospital into a planned care site were approved by the clinical commissioning group.

 The trust was one of five in England to benefit from a five-year, £12.5m programme announced by Jeremy Hunt in July 2015 to bring in Virginia Mason Medical Center to assist English hospitals using their clinical engagement and culture tools including the Patient Safety Alert System and electronic dashboard.
 Hunt said “The achievements at Virginia Mason over the past decade are truly inspirational and I’m delighted they will now help NHS staff to learn the lessons that made their hospital one of the safest in the world – patients will see real benefits as a result.”